Mur3ph/GeneticAlgorithm/README.md

 Genetic algorithms are a part of evolutionary computing, written in Java, area of Artificial Intelligence

-## TODO: Tasks in refactoring and clean code
+## Currently under construction :) - TODO: Tasks in refactoring and clean code

 - [x] Tests
 - [ ] Single responsibility principle (SRP)